Serving Deep Learning Models with Deduplication from Relational Databases: Background

-Existing works~\cite{luo2018scalable, meng2016mllib, boehm2016systemml} propose to: (1) Abstract the tensor as a set of tensor blocks; (2) Encode local linear algebra computation logics that manipulate single or a pair of tensor blocks, in user defined functions (UDFs), also called as kernel functions, such as matrix multiplication, matrix addition, etc.; (3) Apply the relational algebra operators nested with these UDFs for performing linear algebra computations.
-Based on the above ideas, tensor relational algebra (TRA)~\cite{yuan2020tensor} further introduces a set of tensor-oriented relational operations, such as \texttt{tile}, \texttt{concat}, \texttt{rekey}, \texttt{transform}, \texttt{join}, \texttt{aggregation}, \texttt{selection}, etc. We found that most ML workloads can be decomposed into linear algebra operations that are further represented in such TRA.
+Existing works~\cite{yuan2020tensor, jankov2019declarative, luo2018scalable, meng2016mllib, boehm2016systemml} propose to: (1) Abstract the tensor as a set of tensor blocks; (2) Encode local linear algebra computation logics that manipulate single or a pair of tensor blocks, in user defined functions (UDFs), also called as kernel functions, such as matrix multiplication, matrix addition, etc.; (3) Apply the relational algebra operators nested with these UDFs for performing linear algebra computations.

-For example, \textbf{matrix multiplication} is a \texttt{join} followed by \texttt{aggregation}~\cite{yuan2020tensor, boehm2016systemml}.
+For example, \textbf{matrix multiplication} is a \texttt{join} followed by \texttt{aggregation}~\cite{yuan2020tensor, jankov2019declarative, luo2018scalable, boehm2016systemml}.
 The \texttt{join} pairs two blocks from the two tensors if the first block's column index equals the second's row index.
 Then each joined pair of tensor blocks is applied with a UDF that multiplies these two tensor blocks.
 An output block has its row index being the first block's row index and its column index being the second block's column index.
 Then all tensor blocks output from the transformation are \texttt{grouped by} their row and column indexes, and all tensor blocks in the same group will be added up in an aggregate/reduce UDF.
 Similarly, \textbf{matrix addition} is a \texttt{join}.
-In addition, \textbf{matrix transpose} is a \texttt{rekey}~\cite{yuan2020tensor}; \textbf{activations} such as relu, tanh, and sigmoid are \texttt{transform}s; \textbf{softmax and normalization} can be represented as an \texttt{aggregation} followed by a \texttt{transform}.
+In addition, as described in more detail in Tensor Relational Algebra (TRA)~\cite{yuan2020tensor}, other types of neural networks can also be represented in relational algebra.
+For example, \textbf{matrix transpose} is a \texttt{transform}; \textbf{activations} such as ReLU, tanh, and Sigmoid are \texttt{transform}s; \textbf{softmax and normalization} can be represented as an \texttt{aggregation} followed by a \texttt{transform}.

-Therefore, as illustrated in Fig.~\ref{fig:la-and-ra}, a fully-connected feed-forward network (FFNN) can be represented in relational algebra~\cite{jankov2019declarative, luo2018scalable}.
+Therefore, as illustrated in Fig.~\ref{fig:ffnn}, a fully-connected feed-forward network (FFNN) can be represented in relational algebra~\cite{jankov2019declarative, luo2018scalable}.